luizapanoski/n8n-ai-bootcamp/day 2/project 7/readme.md

 ### 6. Try it out!
-- Try fetching the ticket ID `MLFNSMXT.txt` using the Chatbot and update it.
+- Try fetching the ticket ID `MLFNSMXT` using the Chatbot and update it.

 ---